You are not alone..

 Stalking is behaviour through which someone imposes themselves into another person’s life in a way which causes distress, fear, and disruption.

-- an estimated 2.7 million people aged 18 years and over (14%) have experienced stalking since the age of 15.
+An estimated 2.7 million people aged 18 years and over (14%) have experienced stalking since the age of 15.

 SADA was established by Di McDonald to empower and educate people who are stalked.